splinesoft/SSApplication/readme.md

 `SSApplication` helps you set up your app at launch time by providing several methods you should override in your `SSApplication` subclass.

-The preferred way of setting up your application at launch time is by implementing the `UIApplicationDelegate` method `application:willFinishLaunchingWithOptions:`, not `application:didFinishLaunchingWithOptions:`.

-As of Xcode 4.6.3, the default project template still gets this wrong.
-For shame!

-1. Kindly tell `SSApplication` about your root view controller, which will be added to the main window (which `SSApplication` also creates for you).
+1. Kindly tell `SSApplication` about your root view controller, to be added to the main window (which `SSApplication` also creates for you).

     ```objc
-    - (UIViewController *) rootViewController {
+    - (UIViewController *) appRootViewController {
     	return [[UINavigationController alloc] initWithRootViewController:
-    			[[MyViewController alloc] init]];
+    			[MyViewController new]];
     }
     ```

-2. `SSApplication` asks if there's anything to do on the main thread at launch time:
+2. The preferred way of setting up your application at launch time is by implementing the `UIApplicationDelegate` method `application:willFinishLaunchingWithOptions:`, not `application:didFinishLaunchingWithOptions:`.

+    As of Xcode 4.6.3, the default project template still gets this wrong.
+For shame!

+    `SSApplication` implements `application:willFinishLaunchingWithOptions:` and passes launch arguments to your app delegate:

     ```objc
     - (void) willFinishLaunchingWithOptions:(NSDictionary *)options {